achacha/freeCGI/README.txt

-This project was created in 1994 and has gone through some fixes and updates, the interface and class names have not changed for almost 10 years to provide consistency.
+This project was created in 1994 and has gone through some fixes and updates, the interface and class names have not changed for over 16 years to provide consistency.
 The code was originally written using Microsoft Visual Studio 1.0.
 When written it was the only C++ class hierarchy that was object oriented.
 It was called ACGI++.